biswa932/MVVMAssignment1/README.md

 # MVVMAssignment1
-Single class list with MVVM (insert,update,delete,delete all,view all)
+Single class list with MVVM (update,view all)